dcousens/carrot-hunt/README.md

 # carrot-hunt
 A text-based game for teaching Javascript.

-Requires [`ionicons`](http://ionicons.com/) for the carrot icon, if you can see the carrot above, you are OK.
+Requires [`ionicons`](http://ionicons.com/) for the carrot icon, if you can see the carrot below, you are OK.

 ## How to run
 ``` bash